The 7 Most Essential Characteristics of a Good Leader

 - Organizations with a strong culture of understanding and compassion are better able to attract, hire, and retain top talent.

 - Empathetic leaders might become too bogged down in the personal lives of their employees, making it harder for them to focus on their own responsibilities.
+The best leaders will find the right balance.

 - Excessively investing in the emotional needs of others can also be draining, and this can create undue stress for the empathetic leader.